Search by TOPIC

 Acts 5:16

 Our goal must therefore be the same.
-We have not received any contrary message!
+We have not received any counter-order!

-Since the apostles experienced the same results as Jesus after the day of Pentecost, it is clear that this is also God's will for the time after Jesus' ascension.
-According to Jesus, his disciples were to do “greater works” than he did (John 14:12).
-This likely means more than he did – for we are many.
-We were to take the baton from him and aim for the same results.
+Since the apostles after the day of Pentecost experienced the same results as Jesus, it is clear that this is also God's will for the time after Jesus' ascension.
+According to Jesus, his disciples should perform “greater works” than those He did (John 14:12).
+That likely means more than He did – because we are many.
+We are to take the baton from Him and aim for the same results.

-The danger is that we try to create a theology and practice that is weaker and more “comfortable” than what the Bible prescribes.
-We adapt and dilute the message according to today's experiences.
-Our view on healing then becomes a blend of what God's word says and what is common belief and practice in our congregations and denominations.
-A “customized” theology on healing, one that people find “reasonable” and “palatable” – so we do not have to strive for what God truly wants.
-A “contrived” and “tailored” theology on healing.
+The danger is that we try to put together a theology and practice that is weaker and more “comfortable” than the Bible suggests.
+We adjust and dilute the message according to today's experiences.
+Our view of healing then becomes a mixture of what God's word says and what is the usual belief and practice in our congregations and churches.
+An “adjusted” theology on healing, one that people find “reasonable” and “palatable” – so we do not need to strive for what God actually wants.
+A “tailored” and “adjusted” theology on healing.
 “God – anno 2025.”

-Isn't it better to say it like it is, as the Bible describes a time in the prophet Samuel's era:
+Is it not better to say it as it is, as the Bible describes a time in the prophet Samuel's days:

-“The word of the Lord was rare; there were not many visions.”
+“The word of the Lord was rare in those days.”

 1 Samuel 3:1

-The benchmark is what the Bible says.
-Jesus' teaching and ministry are the Truth we must pursue – in faith and practice.
-Jesus' life and teaching are our supreme theology: What he said and what he did – and how he did it.
-About himself and his teaching, Jesus says:
+The standard is what the Bible says.
+Jesus' teaching and actions are the Truth we must strive for – in faith and in practice.
+Jesus' life and teaching are our supreme theology: What He said and what He did – and how He did it.
+Of Himself and His teaching, Jesus says:

 John 4:34